About this unit

 • He has published the R package animbook

-• This is his second semester tutoring at Monash, and one of several units working on this semester.
+• This is his fourth semester tutoring at Monash, and the only unit working on this semester.

 Got a question, or a comment?